rkiman/wdwarfdate/docs/source/index.rst

 Basic usage
 -----------

 Let's set up two white dwarfs with their effective temperature and surface gravity.
 These two white dwarfs parameters come from Cummings,J.D. et al. (2018).
-To run *wdwarfdate* we just need to initialize an object :func:`WhiteDwarf` with the parameters indicating the models we want to use.
+To run *wdwarfdate* we just need to initialize the object :func:`WhiteDwarf` with the parameters indicating the models we want to use.
 For details on these parameters go to the tutorials in this documentation.

 .. code-block:: python